 You can buy ‘A Hospital for Boys’ as an ebook.
 It’s a horror story and pay-what-you-want.
 I get an email when someone buys it, telling me how much they paid.
 I really don’t mind when they pay nothing.
 I’m just glad someone’s interested in reading it.
 I just thought that you might want to know about the email I get.

 ‘All this Rotting’ is a digital short story for phones. (‘Mesmerising’ Big Issue.
 ‘Nauseating’ Irish Times.)
-It was published by Editions at Play and costs about £3 .
+It was published by Editions at Play and cost about £3, but now appears to be free (??).